alberzitas/credit_risk_analysis/README.md

 ## Summary

 With machine learning, the closer the number is to 1, the more accurate the model is.
-In this respect, the Easy Ensemble AdaBoost Classifier model was easily the most accurate for both high and low risk, with a score of 0.91 and 0.94 respectively.
+With this in mind, the Easy Ensemble AdaBoost Classifier model was easily the most accurate for both high and low risk, with a score of 0.91 and 0.94 respectively.
 Out of all the machine learning models, the company should use this one to assess loan risk.